gravixlayer/gravix-cookbooks/README.md

 ## Contributing

 We welcome contributions from the developer community.
-If you have a recipe that could help other developers, we want to hear from you!
+If you have a cookbook that could help other developers, we want to hear from you!

 **Ways to contribute:**
-- Submit new recipes
+- Submit new cookbooks
 - Report bugs or issues
 - Suggest improvements
 - Improve documentation